nolascojoao/aws-vpc-intro-lab/README.md

 service httpd start
 ```
 ## Step 6 - Test the Web Server
-To test, open a web browser and enter the public IP address of the instance.
+Open a web browser and enter the Elastic IP address of the instance.
 You should see the web server's default page.